 Amsterdam is an exciting European city with a lot to offer.
 As an Amsterdam-based mobility aid user myself, I’ve spent a lot of time exploring accessible activities in and around the city centre.

-These 10 wheelchair-friendly things to do in Amsterdam should provide the perfect starting point for your next trip to the Dutch capital:
+These 10 wheelchair accessible things to do in Amsterdam should provide the perfect starting point for your next trip to the Dutch capital:

 1. Visit the Rijksmuseum